-VGC2 Graphic Communications Level II (full day, A Week, full year), 4.5 credits
+VGC2 Graphic Communications Level II (full day, A Week, full year), 4.50 credits

-Program topics include extensive layout and design; complex layout work; introduction to basic work in bindery/bookmaking area, press area and silkscreen/dye sublimation area; and introduction to graphic design.
-Illustration and photo manipulation is also taught.
+Program topics include extensive layout and design for print; bleed, margins, cropping and scaling, complex layout work, introduction to basic work in bindery/bookmarking area, press area, screen printing and dye sublimation, an explore of graphic design principles and elements of design, typography and color theory, and continued development in the Adobe Suite: Photoshop, Illustrator, Indesign.
+Students will be introduced to customer service and project management systems/softwares.
 Shop safety and safe operation of tools and equipment are stressed.